15 Tips for getting sound sleep and waking refreshed

 Go to sleep and get up at the same time each day, even on weekends.
 This can help reinforce your body's sleep-wake cycle.

-Exercise can help you get a better night's sleep, but if you exercise too close to bedtime, you might be too "pumped up" to fall asleep.
+Exercise can help you get a better night's sleep, but if you exercise within 4-5 hours of bedtime, you might be too "pumped up" to fall asleep.

 Engage in relaxing activity for a few minutes before going to bed.
 This will signal your body that it's time to wind down.
 This can include listening to soft music, reading or taking a warm bath.
-Avoid TV or computers right before bed as they can interfere with sleep.
+Other options may include yoga, meditation, breathing exercises, self-hypnosis, guided imagery, progressive relaxation, biofeedback or similar mind/body therapy approaches.

-Not only can a hot bath (which, by the way, is the most commonly mentioned, non-pharmacological sleep aid in a Japanese survey) help us to relax, it also increases our body temperature slightly.
+Not only can a wam bath (which, by the way, is the most commonly mentioned, non-pharmacological sleep aid in Japan) help us to relax, it also increases our body temperature slightly.
 As we cool back to normal, this simulates how our body temperature naturally drops when falling asleep.
 And this cooling action may actually help induce sleep.

 A totally dark room is more conducive to a deeper sleep than one with even a small amount of light coming into it.
 If you cannot block out sun with sunshades, consider using an eye mask.

-Other ways to cover disrupting noises is with earplugs, running a fan or turning a radio to low volume between stations.
+Other ways to cover disrupting noises are with earplugs, running a fan or turning a radio to low volume between stations.

 Once you have a pillow that's comfortable for you, don't underestimate the sedating effect a crisp clean pillow case can have.
 One last tip: try sprinkling a few drops of lavender essential oil on the pillowcase.
 This fragrance has a well-deserved reputation for calming.